 - Good Is Not Nice: In the Good Ending, Timmy decks Chet in the face after capturing him.

-- Harder Than Hard: "Normal" gives you one hit point, infinite continues and access to passwords (think I Wanna Be the Guy).
+- Harder Than Hard: "Normal" (or "Hard" in the 2018 update) gives you one hit point, infinite continues and access to passwords (think I Wanna Be the Guy).
 Modes above that disable the password feature and give you a finite amount of continues, up to "Unfair", which only grants you a single life (much like IWBTG's "Impossible").

 - Metroidvania: Definitely.
 It has everything, down to the large map, powerups, areas you can't enter without said powerups, teleporters to assist in the backtracking, and so on.